-Porcelain dental veneers are aesthetic restorations which may be offered as part of a cosmetic dentistry treatment plan.
+Porcelain dental veneers are aesthetic restorations that may be offered as part of a cosmetic dentistry treatment plan.
 They are made of a thin facing of high-quality dental porcelain which is securely attached to the front surface of the tooth.

 About Porcelain Veneers